Winter is a time of warmth and welcome in Scotland, but it can also be a time of fierce storms and unforgiving landscapes.

 Samhuinn Fire Festival

-This celebration of the Celtic new year is somewhere between outdoor theatre, an immersive experience and a good old-fashioned fire-procession.
-Part of the experience is about the atmosphere of the city at night and your unique view.
+This celebration of the Celtic new year is somewhere between outdoor theatre, an immersive experience and a good old-fashioned fire procession.
+Part of the experience is about the incredible atmosphere of the city at night and your unique view.

 When the Hogmanay clock strikes midnight, the Flambeaux are lit.
-These torches made up of long birch poles with tarred rags bound tightly to the tops are paraded around the village, accompanied by a pipe band and followed by a fancy dress parade.
+These torches made up of long birch poles with tarred rags bound tightly to the tops.
+They are paraded around the village accompanied by a pipe band and followed by a fancy-dress parade.

 Prizes are presented for the best fancy-dress costumes and then the torches are cast into the River Earn to symbolise the purging of evil spirits.

-As the midnight chimes ring out in Stonehaven, locals parade up and down the high street swinging flaming balls around their heads.
-The tradition is at least 100 years old and is followed by a firework display and a massive party.
+As the midnight chimes ring out in Stonehaven, locals parade up and down the High Street swinging flaming balls around their heads.
+This tradition is at least 100 years old and is followed by a firework display and a massive party.

-Make sure to arrive early - once the high street fills up, the entrances are closed off - this normally happens before 11 pm, even though the main festivities don't start until midnight.
+Make sure you arrive early - once the High Street fills up, the entrances are closed off.
+This normally happens before 11 pm, even though the main festivities don't start until midnight.